Resident Guide to Winter Weather

 • Shovel early and often—new snow is lighter than packed or partially melted snow.

-• Do not shovel snow onto sidewalks or the roadway—this is a hazard to pedestrians and to vehicles.
+• Do not shovel snow onto sidewalks or the roadway—this is a hazard to pedestrians and vehicles.

 Shovel Your Sidewalks

-• Residential (single-family and multi-family) properties
+• Residential, commercial, and industrial properties

-• Commercial and industrial properties
+• Undeveloped and under-construction properties

 Tips for shoveling: